 According to the American Chiropractic Association, around 80% of people experience back pain at some point in their lives.

 Although chiropractic treatment may be effective for relieving specific pains, some chiropractors have made unsubstantiated claims about the benefits of the practice for nonmusculoskeletal conditions.
-However, a 2016 article set out a list of ways to improve the scientific standing of this technique.
+However, a

 Most chiropractors have since abandoned the idea that spinal manipulation can help treat conditions with no link to the spine.